minghust/simpleSocket/cVersion/README.md

 SOCKET Programming in C
 =
-Based on C, s simple SOCKET program.
+Based on C, a simple SOCKET program.
+The two have dialog
 ## Develope Environment

 |       OS       |            Compiler                |     Compiler Options  |